 Hairstyles that pull on the hair, like ponytails and braids, should not be pulled tightly and should be alternated with looser hairstyles.
 The constant pull causes some hair loss, especially along the sides of the scalp.

 Frequent Shampooing, combing and brushing too often, using a hot air dryer can also damage hair, causing it to break.
 Using a cream rinse or conditioner after shampooing will make it easier to comb and more manageable.
 When hair is wet, it is more fragile, so vigorous rubbing with a towel, rough combing and brushing should be avoided.
 Use wide toothed combs and brushes with smooth tips.

-NOTE: HELMETS, SWEATING, CAPS, DANDURF, LEAVING HAIRS, WATER, SWIMMING, DO NOT CAUSE HAIR LOSS.
+HELMETS, SWEATING, CAPS, DANDRUFF, LEAVING HAIRS, WATER, SWIMMING, DO NOT CAUSE HAIR LOSS.

 About The Doctor

 Dr. Aniketh Venkataram was trained in Hair Transplantation by Dr. Venkataram himself.
 He is an expert in FUE and has contributed chapters to Dr. Venkataram’s books as well as presented numerous talks on the subject.